Where to Get Assistance with iRIS

 - See the iRIS Application Guide for targeted assistance on how each question on the application should be completed.

-- See Renewal Assistance for general information about the IRB protocol renewal process.
+- See Renewal and Status Check Assistance for general information about the Continuing Review and Status Check procedures.

 - For technical assistance with the iRIS system contact the Help Desk by email at firstname.lastname@example.org or by calling 404-413-4357.